Windows personal use app list

 IrfanView

 Usable as a Windows Gallery replacement, but closed source.
-Sumatra PDF should be a good alternative as it also supports image viewing, although you will have to combine picture viewer & document reader.
+Sumatra PDF should be a good alternative as it also supports image viewing, if you don't mind combining picture viewer & document reader.

 Video / Music

-A video / music player I've come to rely on in Windows for pretty much most of my time in Windows.
+A video / music player I've come to rely on in Windows for pretty much most of my time in Windows, at least until mpv & AIMP replaced it.
 Mostly used to edit music tags, and the last known to work best for me is one from 2018 (3.0.14).

 Text / source code editor